Disclosure: Hackr.io is supported by its audience. When you purchase through links on our site, we may earn an affiliate commission.

 - Risks caused by fixed-time projects using new technology

-- Small, co-located extended development team
+- The small, co-located extended development team

 - The technology you are using allows for automated unit and functional tests